stargate-bukkit/Stargate-Bukkit/CONTRIBUTING.md

 *Programer 2: I don't know

 Nobody knows, and thats of course not going to be clearly coded.
-It's always more efficient to just research about your problem if you have come to a stop or even do the research before you code.
+It's always more efficient to just research about your problem if you have come to a stop.